leikind/wice_grid/README.md

     <%= @tasks_grid.current_page_records.map(&:id).to_sentence %>
   </p>
 ```
-Method +all_pages_records+ returns a list of objects browsable through all pages with the current filters:
+Method `all_pages_records` returns a list of objects browsable through all pages with the current filters:
 ```
   <%= grid(@tasks_grid) do |g|
     ...